argots/stencil/README.md

 ## Stencil variables

+Stencil variables are meant to hold configurable things like version of Node or package name etc.  These are prompted for only once with subsequent attempts reusing the last value (which is saved in the file `.stencil/objects.json`).

-Stencil variables are prompted for only once.
-For subsequent attempts, the result from the last prompt are reused.
-The variables can be forcibly changed by passing in `--var Name` (for booleans) and `--var Name=Value` (for all types).
+Variables can be forcibly changed by passing in `--var Name` (for booleans) and `--var Name=Value` (for all types).

+Within a template, variables must first be defined using `stencil.DefineString "name" "prompt"` or `stencil.DefineBool "name" "prompt"` before the current value is fetched.
+The current value can be fetched using `stencil.VarString "name"` or `stencil.VarBool "name"`.

 The variable name can only be discovered by looking at the recipe or looking at `.stencil/objects.json` (which has a Strings and Bools key